blankenshipd001/track-my-stuff/README.md

 Just starting the application in my spare time to learn some new technology stacks and enhance skills on existing ones.

 # Building the source
-    * From the movies directory a `mvn clean install` can be run.
+    * From the movies directory a `mvn clean install -Pdev` can be run.
 This will compile all source code and run all unit tests.
+    * To package the project for production run `mvn packaage -Pproduction`

 # Deploying the application
     * From the server directory you can run `mvn spring-boot:run` this will start up a spring boot application and load an initial list of movies into an H2 database